Merrilees Parker: Chef

 At the age of 17, Parker worked as a chalet girl in France, where she impressed the chef.
 Upon returning to the UK, Parker worked for The Eagle which was the first gastropub in London.
 Later, she opened her own gastropub.

-Parker has been the chef at The Lansdowne in Primrose Hill in London.
-Here she developed her personal cooking style and received good reviews.
-She was head chef at The Greyhound in Sonning Common.

 While working for Antony Worrall Thompson's company, Wiz Events, Parker provided consultancy for his restaurants and catered for several events and cookery demonstrations.
 She now runs her own catering company called Pink, together with Bernadette Fitzpatrick, also of Worrall Thompson's company.

 Magazines

 Parker has been contributing to the BBC print magazine Good Food since 2002 and also contributes to Olive.

 Style

 Presenting style

 In her travel documentaries, she tastes local foods, even if they may sometimes look unappealing to western eyes.
 She does not believe eating from street restaurants is risky, stating, "if something is cooked in front of you in a hot wok it's less likely to give you food poisoning than something that has been sitting on a lukewarm buffet."